-Expected survival life tables are used when calculating relative survival statistics and crude probability of death using expected survival.
-Files containing expected survival tables for use in statistical software are available below.
-These contain the same data distributed with the SEER*Stat software and represent the expected probabilities of surviving the interval conditional on being alive at the beginning of the interval, generated from the general US population data.
+Expected survival life tables are used to calculate expected survival, representing survival for a comparable group of individuals free of cancer in relative survival and crude probability of death statistics.
+These life tables are available and distributed with the SEER*Stat software.
+They represent the expected probabilities of surviving the interval conditional on being alive at the beginning of the interval, generated from the general U.S. population data.

-Important information about the change in the maximum age from 118 to 99 years:
+Important information about calculating survival up to age 99 years:

 - Cases diagnosed at ages greater than the maximum age in the expected life tables were always excluded from the analyses.
 With the current life tables, cases diagnosed at ages over 100 years will be excluded.